mvs-org/new-frontiers/Readme_upgrades.md

 by replaying transactions from hyperspace and injecting them into new-frontiers.
 For all Metaverse chain candidates, the code in the repository for Parity frontier was used.

-## There are two ways to accomplish migration of state from one chain to a new one
+## Migration of state from one chain to a new one

     1. State snapshot
     The state of an original chain is snapshotted at a particular block.